arangodb/kube-arangodb/docs/Manual/Tutorials/Kubernetes/README.md

 ## Deploying your first ArangoDB database

-The first database we're going to deploy is a single server database.
+The first database we are going to deploy is a single server database.

 Create a file called `single-server.yaml` with the following content.